 Unfortunately, the seconds hand doesn’t really match up with the markings.
 I know some of you will find that frustrating, and so do I – especially because it is long enough to nearly overlap with them.
 You had one job Timex!

 There is also a date window on the dial, just before the 3 o’clock hour marking.
-It is pretty small, and really subtle – there’s a good chance you won’t notice it if you don’t know it’s there.
+It is pretty small and really subtle – there’s a good chance you won’t notice it if you don’t know it’s there.

 And here’s how you adjust the date – pull out the crown all the way, then push it back all the way, and then just pull it out one click.
-That should allow you change the date when rotating the crown.
+That should allow you to change the date when rotating the crown.